-- 23. PREPARING THE SERVER
+- 21. PREPARING THE SERVER

-- 24. EASY SETUP
+- 22. EASY SETUP

-- 25. AUTOMATED INSTALLATION
+- 23. AUTOMATED INSTALLATION

-- 26. MANUAL INSTALLATION
+- 24. MANUAL INSTALLATION

+- 25. CONFIGURATION

-- 27. SETTING THE SERVER TIME
+- 26. SETTING THE SERVER TIME

-23. PREPARING THE SERVER
+2 I. PREPARING THE SERVER

 The following instructions assume that you have root access (sudo on Ubuntu) to a GNU/Linux server, and are familiar with basic command line tasks.
-Experienced system administrators may prefer to skip to the Expert install chapter in the appendix of this book after preparing the server as shown in the steps below.
+Experienced system administrators may prefer to skip to the $Expert\ install\$ chapter in the appendix of this book after preparing the server as shown in the steps below.

-The recommended Airtime server platform is Ubuntu 12.04 LTS 'Precise Pangolin'.
-Debian 6.0 'squeeze' is also supported.
+The recommended Airtime server platform is Ubuntu 10.04 'Lucid Lynx' LTS.
+Ubuntu 12.04 'Precise Pangolin' and Debian 6.0 'squeeze' are also supported options.
 Users of other GNU/Linux distributions may be able to adapt these instructions to suit their needs.